 - Spend nine days jet boating, surfing, sandboarding, and partying in Sydney and Port Stephens

-- Earn an average of £15 per hour working in one of the most exciting countries in the world
+- Earn an average of £15 per hour

 - Receive expert help to get you into work with ongoing job support and advice for up to 12 months

 - Travel with a group of likeminded people to places like Byron Bay, Noosa, and Airlie Beach

 Our travel pass and work package begins with nine days of fun in Sydney and Port Stephens.
 You’ll learn all about living and working in Australia as well as taking part in some pretty awesome activities, from jet boating to sandboarding.
 You’ll have sessions with our experts to help you bag that perfect job, you’ll have help setting up the basics, like bank accounts and accommodation, and get a whole year of support, as well as meeting new buddies to share the experience with.
 To top it off, you’ll have a travel pass that’ll take you all the way from Sydney to Cairns with loads of stops in between, so you’ll get to hop on and hop off at some of Australia’s top East Coast destinations.

 A complete travel package in one, begin your Aussie adventure with a fun introductory week in Sydney and Port Stephens, live and work anywhere in the country for up to a year, then take an incredible hop-on hop-off journey along the gorgeous east coast; all with the support and guidance of our in-country teams, who will be there as and when you need them.

 Our lovely, friendly team will meet you at Sydney Airport on your programme start date and take you to your awesome accommodation in the city centre to unwind and relax with a beer or two before meeting the rest of your group.

 Day 2: Orientation & jet boating